-- Self-assessment reports regarding the level of mastery of the 7 competencies at the start and the end of the educational programme and evidence that supports this self-assessment. - Approved Graduation Plan, including the challenges the student selected to work on during Graduation. - Challenge report(s) in which you describe how you worked on the each of the challenges selected and what were the outcomes that were realized.
-Furthermore, you provide a profound reflection on the process. - Self-reflection on the overall learning journey during the master programme, including clear links between evidence as put forward in the portfolio on the one hand and the learning outcomes as defined for Graduation on the other. - Appendix consisting of additional proof (in case needed) that the student masters all 7 competencies as described in the competency profile of M SEM and the 4 general master pillars as described in 'De professionele Masterstandaard'.
+- Self-assessment report regarding the level of mastery of the 7 competencies at the start and end of the educational programme and evidence that supports this self-assessment. - Approved Graduation Proposal, including the challenges the student selected to work on during Graduation. - Strategic Value Creation Report(s) in which the student describes how he worked on each (of the) challenge(s) selected and the realized outcomes.
+Furthermore, the student provides a profound reflection on the process. - Self-reflection on the overall learning journey during the master programme, including clear links between evidence as put forward in the portfolio on the one hand and the learning outcomes as defined for Graduation on the other. - Appendix consisting of final deliverables that function as additional proof (in case needed) that the student masters all 7 competencies as described in the competency profile of M SEM.